 This demonstrates that hearing is much more than just sound hitting your eardrum on its way to the cochlea.
 How it interacts with the outer ear allows the brain to understand more about that sound than we previously realized.

-Why Audiologists Are So Interested in This Study
+Why Hearing Specialists Are So Interested in This Study

-Audiologists are doctors who diagnose and treat hearing loss and balance problems.
-For both of these senses, the inner ear is vital.
-This new study further explains how the parts of our ears work together to understand what we’re hearing.
+Hearing and balance rely on the inner ear.
+This study further explains how the parts of our ears work together to understand what we’re hearing.

-Through research like this, Audiologists hope to find new and better ways to treat hearing loss.
+Through research like this, hearing specialists hope to find new and better ways to treat hearing loss.
 Hearing aid technology has advanced significantly over just the past 10-20 years.
 As we continue to learn more, we’ll be able to make the hearing aid experience even better.